 - Iron the interfacing onto the wrong sides of 2 ear fabrics.

 - Place one ear with interfacing and one ear without interfacing, RST and sew down the template, leaving the bottom open.

-- Trim off the excess fabric and turn ears RSO through the bottom.
+- Trim off the excess fabric of the raw edges of the ears and turn ears RSO through the bottom.
+Then press flat.